kk666679/Malaysian-Contractors-Hub/README.md

 # MC-Hub: Malaysian Contractors Hub

-MC-Hub is a web-based platform designed for contractors in Malaysia, providing tools to manage contracting projects in various sectors like civil engineering, electrical systems, building automation, and HVAC.
+MC-Hub is a web app platform designed for contractors in Malaysia, providing tools to manage contracting projects in various sectors like civil engineering, electrical systems, building automation, and HVAC.
 The platform enables contractors to interact, generate bids, manage compliance, and track project progress using modern technologies such as **React**, **Vercel**, **Neon** for PostgreSQL, and **TailwindCSS**.

 ## Table of Contents